stelviodev/stelvio/docs/guides/cloudfront-router.md

 max_ttl: 31536000 # 1 year
 ```

-This is a sane default to take advantage of the reduced traffic costs in Cloudfront (compared to S3).
+This is a sane default to take advantage of the reduced traffic costs in CloudFront (compared to S3).
 If you need to invalidate the cache, you can use the `aws` CLI:

 ```bash